crotger/django-vagrant/README.md

     laptop$ cd ./django-vagrant
     laptop$ vagrant up

+Note: after running 'vagrant up', you'll see lots of text scrolling by.
+At one point the install may _seem_ hung up on at a line: "pip install -r /to_copy/requirements.txt" -- just be patient.
+That file runs a bunch of installs, and one of them, for django, sometimes takes a surprisingly long time to show output.
+Also, some of the output may look like error messages; don't worry, this is normal.

 For subsequent vagrant startups, you can use the --no-provision flag to prevent the Django install script from running.

     laptop$ vagrant up --no-provision